themosis/documentation/middleware.md

 Introduction
 ------------

-The Themosis framework is now fully compatible with the middleware mechanism provided by the `illuminate/routing` package.
+The Themosis framework is compatible with the middleware mechanism provided by the `illuminate/routing` package.

 Middleware provide a convenient mechanism for filtering HTTP requests entering your application.
 For example, the Themosis framework includes a middleware that verifies if the current user has the correct capability to visit a URL.
 If the current user has not the specified capability defined by the middleware, the user is redirected to the home page.
 Else if the user has the capability, the middleware allow the request to proceed further into the application.